thierryH91200/Pegase/README.md

 Feel free to contribute to this project by providing ideas or opening pull requests with new features or solving an existing issue.

+## Acknowledgements

+Thanks to everyone who helped test this software and contributed suggestions.

 ## Stargazers over time

 [![Stargazers over time](https://starchart.cc/thierryH91200/Pegase.svg)](https://starchart.cc/thierryH91200/Pegase)